-New risk identified Work completed Assurance gained and issues arising (Business Rates) - SI The Council's provision largest in the country balance in the finant based on significant management and untechnique to prepare.
-The Council collection 2015/16.
-The prostatements increase (Collection Fund Adaptive) sion for business rates is the ry and is a highly material cial statements.
-The provision is t judgements made by ses a complex estimation Review of management's processes and assumptions for the calculation of the estimate Testing of the calculation and agreement to supporting documentation Review of the disclosures made by the Council in its financial statements We have received managements judgements and assumptions made in calculating the provision and confirm we are satisfied that the provision is materially fairly stated and the assumptions made are reasonable.
+New risk identified Work completed Assurance gained and issues arising 1.
+Provision for National Non-Domestic Rates (Business Rates) - SIGNIFICANT RISK The Council's provision for business rates is the largest in the country and is a highly material balance in the financial statements.
+The provision is based on significant judgements made by management and uses a complex estimation technique to prepare the provision.
+Review of management's processes and assumptions for the calculation of the estimate Testing of the calculation and agreement to supporting documentation Review of the disclosures made by the Council in its financial statements We have received managements judgements and assumptions made in calculating the provision and confirm we are satisfied that the provision is materially fairly stated and the assumptions made are reasonable. • The Council collected £1.747 billion in business rates in 2015/16.
+The provision in the 2015/16 financial statements increased by £96m during the year (Collection Fund Accounts Note 3).
+The Council's share of the business rates collected and provision is 30% which equates to a total provision of £117.9 million (Note 32).